skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 long as everything is aligned, but strictly speaking, allocating any variable except `char` from this arena involves incompatible loads and stores on a `char` array.
-Clang doesn't document any [inline assembly interface][asm] for WASM, but neither does Clang forbid it.
+Clang doesn't document any [inline assembly interface][asm] for Wasm, but neither does Clang forbid it.
 That leaves just enough room to launder the pointer if you're worried about this
 technicality: